-EB-2/EB-3 Based on PERM Labor Certification
+EB-2/EB-3 Employment Based Green Card with PERM Labor Certification

 EB-2 is an employment-based, second preference immigration classification for professionals holding an advanced degree or its equivalent, or a foreign national who has exceptional ability.
 EB-3 is an employment-based, second preference immigration classification for skilled workers, professionals, and other workers.